My 12 job interviews

 2. Become knowledgeable about the area of your professional interest

 The sooner the better.
 The more practice you get, the better.
 Webinars, open discussions, internships, summer schools, free online courses – anything goes.
-If you do not have the experience you need yet, find those people who do have it.
+If you don’t have the experience you need yet, find those people who do have it.
 Talk to them, ask questions.
 If they are not in your immediate environment, find them online, reach out to them, read their blogs and posts on social media.
 You will soon see that you have wider horizons and clearer vision.
 Your perception of the situation will also change.

 It is also a good idea to replace the convenient excuse